 “Post-COVID-19, I encourage leaders to foster the same efficiency with meeting schedules when back in offices, but also to create time blocks, either online or in person, for the random connections that are critical for developing team culture,” she said.
 “In the office, this could be setting expectations that folks who are onsite are not just there for in-person meetings.
 Ensure there are times for people to sit together and work or to have more casual connections at hackathons or demo hours so that teams can show their work in process.”

 You may have heard self-help gurus talk about scheduling time for yourself.
 It’s the same thing in the workplace culture today.
-As an employer, you’re scheduling work time and personal time so employees can talk about their families, life joys, even things like stress reduction tactics they’ve learned throughout the COVID-19 experience.
+As an employer, you’re scheduling work time and personal time so employees can talk about their families, life joys, and even things like stress reduction tactics they’ve learned throughout the COVID-19 experience.
 It all helps to reignite that sense of community employees may have lost in the past year.

 2. Reimagine How Work Is Done